itheakmal/prophetic-strategies/data/README.md

 export const EVENTS: EventCard[] = [
   // ... existing events
   {
-    slug: "first-hijrah",
+    slug: 'first-hijrah',
-    title: "First Hijrah to Abyssinia",
+    title: 'First Hijrah to Abyssinia',
-    location: "Abyssinia (Ethiopia)",
+    location: 'Abyssinia (Ethiopia)',
-    era: "Early Prophethood",
+    era: 'Early Prophethood',
+    summary:
-    summary: "The first migration of Muslims to escape persecution in Makkah and seek refuge under a just king.",
+      'The first migration of Muslims to escape persecution in Makkah and seek refuge under a just king.',
-    href: "/events/first-hijrah",
+    href: '/events/first-hijrah',
-    status: "Live", // or "Soon" if not ready
+    status: 'Live', // or "Soon" if not ready
   },
 ];
 ```